 For the Pitta constitution type we recommend a a cooling and soothing diet.
 Recommended foods include cool fruits such as melons and grapes, as well as vegetables such as cucumbers and green leafy vegetables.
 Cooling spices such as coriander and fennel are also beneficial for your constitutional type.
 However, avoid eating spicy, salty and acidic foods.

-What are the restrictions regarding food intake in Ayurveda?
+What are the restrictions on food intake in Ayurveda?

 In Ayurveda, there are certain rules that must be observed when eating.
 One of the most important restrictions is to avoid eating too much cold, dry and raw food.
 These are considered difficult to digest and can lead to digestive problems.
 Instead, it is recommended to eat warm, freshly cooked and easily digestible food.